AirGateway/airgateway-web/_posts/2020-10-07-new-bookingpad-website-launch.md

 * Content level: In addition to our NDC content extended coverage, we have already added an LCC content provider ([TripStack](https://www.tripstack.com/)), a multi-airline provider ([Hahn Air](https://www.hahnair.com/en)) to our existing offering and we are working hard in our first GDS integration.
 (Soon to be disclosed).
 * Partnerships level: We keep working hard in building down-stream integrations with more Mid/Backoffice partners in order to cover as much.
 We will be announcing soon our first partnerships in South Africa, the US, and the Nordic region.

-Additionally, we have made our commercials **crystal-clear** in order to facilitate the TMCs understanding of the content distribution landscape, especially confusing and obfuscated when it comes to New Distribution Capability.
+Additionally, we have made our commercials **crystal-clear and public** in order to facilitate the TMCs understanding of the content distribution landscape, especially confusing and obfuscated when it comes to New Distribution Capability.

 You can here get an overview of our pricing plans attending to TMCs sizing and requirements.